JakeStanger/Rofi_MPD/readme.md

 # Rofi MPD
-This is a very basic MPD client written in Python using Rofi.
-It allows you to add songs and nothing else.
-I made it because I wanted to be able to quickly add songs and albums to MPD without fiddling with ncmpcpp's awkward search.

-By default your default Rofi theme is used.
-You can parse rofi command line arguments in.

-You obviously require Rofi and MPD to be installed (and running in the case of MPD).
+This is a simple MPD client for quickly adding albums or tracks using Rofi.
+It supports a variety of modes, and can group longer albums by disc number (or even disc name).

 ## Installation

+Unsurprisingly, you will require both MPD and Rofi to be installed.
+You will also require Python >= 3.6.

 ### Python Package